filecoin-project/filecoin-docs/docs/get-started/lotus/switch-networks.md

 {{ $frontmatter.description }}

 As we mentioned in the [installation guide](installation.md), Lotus is compiled to operate on a single network, and the information in the configuration folder corresponds to that network.
-Based on difference needs from development, there are multiple networks for you to build and test on Filecoin.

 + Local devnet - [You can run a local devnet](https://docs.filecoin.io/build/local-devnet/#manual-set-up)
 + Testnets